huggingface/blog/sql-console.md

 As with any technology, there are limitations.
 - The SQL Console will work for a lot of queries, however, the memory limit is ~3GB, so it is possible to run out of memory and not be able to process the query (_Tip: try to use filters to reduce the amount of data you are querying along with `LIMIT`_).
 - While DuckDB WASM is very powerful, it is not fully feature parity with DuckDB.
-For example, DuckDB WASM does not yet support the `hf://` protocol to download datasets.
+For example, DuckDB WASM does not yet support the [`hf://` protocol to query datasets](https://github.com/duckdb/duckdb-wasm/discussions/1858).

 ## Example: Converting a dataset from Alpaca to conversations

-For finetuning, there are different formats you can use.
-One common format is conversational.
-This is where each row is a conversation between a user and the model and consists of multiple turns.
+Now that we've introduced the SQL Console, let's explore a practical example.
+When fine-tuning a Large Language Model (LLM), you often need to work with different data formats.
+One particularly popular format is the conversational format, where each row represents a multi-turn dialogue between a user and the model.
+The SQL Console can help us transform data into this format efficiently.
+Let's see how we can convert an Alpaca dataset to a conversational format using SQL.

 In this example, we will convert an Alpaca dataset to a conversational format.

-Typically, it would be easiest to do this with a script, however, we can also use the SQL Console to do this in 30 seconds.
+Typically, it would be easiest to do this with a Python script, however, we can also use the SQL Console to do this in less than30 seconds.

 <iframe
   src="https://huggingface.co/datasets/yahma/alpaca-cleaned/embed/viewer/default/train?sql=--+Convert+Alpaca+format+to+Conversation+format%0AWITH+%0Asource_view+AS+%28%0A++SELECT+*+FROM+train++--+Change+%27train%27+to+your+desired+view+name+here%0A%29%0ASELECT+%0A++%5B%0A++++struct_pack%28%0A++++++%22from%22+%3A%3D+%27user%27%2C%0A++++++%22value%22+%3A%3D+CASE+%0A+++++++++++++++++++WHEN+input+IS+NOT+NULL+AND+input+%21%3D+%27%27+%0A+++++++++++++++++++THEN+instruction+%7C%7C+%27%5Cn%5Cn%27+%7C%7C+input%0A+++++++++++++++++++ELSE+instruction%0A+++++++++++++++++END%0A++++%29%2C%0A++++struct_pack%28%0A++++++%22from%22+%3A%3D+%27assistant%27%2C%0A++++++%22value%22+%3A%3D+output%0A++++%29%0A++%5D+AS+conversation%0AFROM+source_view%0AWHERE+instruction+IS+NOT+NULL+%0AAND+output+IS+NOT+NULL%3B"